Boeing to lay off roughly 10% of its workforce

 Despite the dire financial conditions, Boeing had offered the IAM members raises of 25% over the four-year life of the proposed contract.
 But rank-and-file members of the union nearly unanimously rejected that offer and voted to go on strike starting September 13.

+But wages are not the only issue.
+Union members are still angry that Boeing demanded they give up their traditional pension plans 10 years ago, when the company was doing well financially.

+The rank-and-file union members at that time narrowly agreed to the loss of the pensions because Boeing threatened to move jobs away from unionized plants in Washington state to new plants it might build elsewhere.
+Boeing dropped that threat in return for the loss of the pension plans.

 Even with all of its problems, Boeing is likely at no risk of disappearing.
-It has only one rival, Airbus, that also provides full-size passenger planes for the global airline industry, and it does not have the capacity to handle Boeing’s orders.
-Boeing has an order book for its planes stretching years into the future, as does Airbus.
-Airlines that are Boeing customers would have to wait five years if they were to cancel orders from Boeing and get at the end of the line for a comparable jet from Airbus.
+The company has only one rival that also provides full-size passenger planes for the global airline industry: Airbus.
+However, Airbus does not have the capacity to handle Boeing’s orders.
+That’s because both Boeing and Airbus have order books for their planes stretching years into the future.
+If airlines that are Boeing customers cancel their order, they would have to wait five years for a comparable jet from Airbus.

 Ortberg also said Boeing’s newest widebody passenger plane now being developed, the 777X, will be delayed further.
 The company had already disclosed it had been forced to halt test flights due to problems.
 “We have notified customers that we now expect first delivery in 2026,” he wrote.